Skip to content

 Adding HTTPS

 The examples below use http->https redirect using a traefik middleware.
 To utilize it you need to create it first.
-You can also remove it by removing the line traefik.ingress.kubernetes.io/router.middlewares: default-redirect-https@kubernetescrd
+You can also add/remove it by removing the line traefik.ingress.kubernetes.io/router.middlewares: default-redirect-https@kubernetescrd in any ingress using this middleware like this:

 kubectl apply -f ./traefik-https-redirect-middleware.yaml